haideralp/Interview-Dev/README.md

 #  Interview Preparation DevOps

 **This repository contains my personalised answers to potential interview questions.
-It is split into key subsections:**
+It is split into key subsections as extracted from the Sparta Global DevOps Training:**
 -
     - Competency
     - DevOps